Nemo157/docked-p2pool/README.md

 chance of this interfering with any other part of your system as it runs everything on a pair of coreos VMs, but it is not well tested yet.

-The only requirements for this are: running on a unix system (only actually tested on OS X so far) and having [Vagrant](https://www.vagrantup.com) and [Virtualbox](https://www.virtualbox.org) installed.
+The only requirements for this are: running on a unix system (tested on OS X and gentoo so far) and having [Vagrant](https://www.vagrantup.com) and [Virtualbox](https://www.virtualbox.org) installed.

 To use simply edit `user-data/master` and update the fee/auther-token/address to